mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 #### Boot from the disc

-14. Back to the VM manager window, (select the VM and) click the green button "Start".
+14. Go back to the VM manager window, (select the VM and) click the green button "Start".

 If a warning popped up (shown below), confirm it and continue.
 If it is not booting, manual choose openSUSE in the option list.
 Otherwise, go back to step 9&10.